Henri Toivonen: Aftermath

 Within hours of Toivonen's crash, Jean-Marie Balestre and the FISA decided to ban Group B cars from competing in the 1987 season.
 The planned Group S was also cancelled and manufacturers were stuck with cars they could not race.
 Audi and Ford withdrew from Group B racing immediately, but other teams competed until the end of the season.
 The Tour de Corse continued the next day and Bruno Saby won with his Peugeot 205 Turbo 16 E2.
 Prior to Santos' and Toivonen's crashes, many commentators and drivers had warned of accidents resulting from drivers simply being unable to control their powerful cars.
 FISA was criticised for recognising the problem too late.

 An FISA investigation later proved that drivers' reactions were too slow to keep up with the speed of the Group B cars, and drivers' eyes could not adjust their focus between the fast corners, resulting in tunnel vision.
 However, due to the high speed of the cars, rallying was more popular among spectators than ever.
 FISA had to face criticism also for overreacting to Toivonen's accident.
 John Davenport, author and former rally co-driver, stated in 2004 that "Group B could have been tamed.
 They were only unsafe in so much as the fuel system, which caused Toivonen's death, and the crowd control needed changing – it wasn't the actual cars."
 Group B cars have been described as "too fast to race."

 Legacy

 Toivonen was known as a competitive driver both on loose (gravel, dirt, sand, snow and ice) and tarmac surfaces, and he found it difficult to choose between circuit racing and rallying.
 After becoming a rally driver, he still competed in some circuit racing events, successfully in a European Endurance Championship event and also in a few races for Eddie Jordan's British Formula Three Championship team.
-Jordan called Toivonen's performances "incredible" and compared him to Ayrton Senna.
+Jordan called Toivonen's performances "incredible" and compared him to Ayrton Senna, whom Toivonen had raced against while in Formula Three.
 After Toivonen's death, Jordan weighed in on his chances in Formula One: